Program Learning Outcomes (PLOs)

 PEO2: The graduates will be involved in lifelong learning and will be able to pursue higher studies and research activities.

-PEO4: The graduates will indulge in collaborative learning and will possess spirit of team work through multidisciplinary projects and diverse professional activities.
+PEO4: The graduates will indulge in collaborative learning and will possess the spirit of teamwork through multidisciplinary projects and diverse professional activities.